Unnecessary Sequels That No One Asked For

 Space Jam: A New Legacy

-25 years after the original Space Jam paired Michael Jordan with the Looney Tunes, Warner Bros. decided to run it back, replacing Jordan with Lebron James.
+25 years after the original Space Jam paired Michael Jordan with the Looney Tunes, Warner Bros. decided to run it back, replacing Jordan with LeBron James.

 However, the sequel takes itself far too seriously; part of the charm of the original Space Jam was that it knew it was a non-serious movie with an over-the-top plot.
-It was never afraid to lean into just how looney (pun intended) the concept was.
+It was never afraid to lean into just how loony (pun intended) the concept was.
 Space Jam 2 instead tries to present itself as a very serious movie, which results in the film falling flat on its face.

 Leave a Reply